 We both decided to create a cocktail using Blavod Black Vodka.
 It should be called ‘Sort of Black Vodka’ because it’s certainly dark but it’s not what either of us would call black.
 Blavod Black Vodka gets its unique color from Black Catechu – the resin of the heartwood of the Acacia catechu, a tree indigenous to India and Burma.
 It’s a bit more really dark brownish gray…that’s the best we would give it.
 Blavod is made in the UK and imported to the states.

 Still; it does add a dark component that when combined with other ingredients gives a much spookier effect than regular vodka would but honestly?
-Now that I’ve found it and used it I can’t insist you do the same; for this drink coffee liqueur is plenty dark enough.
+Now that I’ve found it and used it I can’t insist you do the same; for this drink I think the coffee liqueur is plenty dark to not warrant the additional expense unless you’re just dying for some black vodka like I was.

 My cocktail is really a dessert drink and on any other day a similar combination of ingredients would be called a White Russian, a very popular dessert cocktail.
 But I’ve made it a bit differently and used a scoop of ice cream to replace the cream with the intent of having it be the ‘ghost’ in the name.
 Same great flavor but just enjoyed a bit differently; you might want to serve it with a spoon!